 Local Support Groups

-The ME Association works with local support groups to provide the most comprehensive listing of any national charity, enabling you to easily locate a support group near to where you live.
+The ME Association works with local support groups to provide the most comprehensive listing of any national charity, enabling you to easily locate a support group near to where you live, or on social media.

 NHS ME/CFS Specialist Services

 We provide a comprehensive listing of all NHS specialist services for adults and children.
-Patients can contact any of the services for information, but referrals for assessment, diagnosis, and treatment, must be made by your GP or the professional responsible for your healthcare.
+Patients can contact any of the services for information, but referrals for assessment, diagnosis, and management advice, must be made by your GP or the professional responsible for your healthcare.

-We strongly recommend that you read our 2015 report on Illness Management before you seek a referral to these services, and consider the appropriateness of the management approach.
-You will find a statement from Dr Charles Shepherd, Hon.
-Medical Adviser to the ME Association on the following page that provides more information.
+We strongly recommend that you read our 2015 report on Illness Management before you seek a referral to these services, and consider the appropriateness of the management approach they might take.
+Dr Charles Shepherd, Hon.
+Medical Adviser to the ME Association has also made a statement at the beginning of the NHS specialist services section.

 We carry a range of adverts for services that may interest people with M.E. from organisations and individuals who support the work of the ME Association.